024 - Go West, O Tyre, Go West

 Episode Cover

-Welcome to our third annual Halloween special here at the Maritime History Podcast.
-Rather than choose a grim, frightening, or eery tale, this year...
+Welcome to our second annual Halloween special here at the Maritime History Podcast.
+This year I opted for a nautical tale by the ever-popular...

 Listen